 For safety practices to be effective, they must be communicated to all craft working on site.
-Skanska provides specific employee site safety and logistics orientations and expected conduct on a project that is adjacent to a school.
+Skanska provides specific employee site safety and logistics orientations and expected conduct on a project that is on an active school campus.
 This training is comprehensive, effective and includes jobsite clean-up practices.
 Prior to being permitted to work on site, each worker must agree to the stringent safety, security, and site conduct requirements demanded by our project team.